 Students should contact the department chair or program director with questions about grievances.
 They may also contact the L&S Academic Divisional Associate Deans, the L&S Associate Dean for Teaching and Learning Administration, or the L&S Director of Human Resources.

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

 - Engage critically with the scholarship and theory of landscape architecture.

 - Demonstrate advanced critical thinking and the ability to explore ideas in depth and synthesize information with a high degree of competence.

 - Demonstrate an advanced understanding of landscape spaces, functions, and dynamics, as well as interactions between people and the built and natural environment.

-- Demonstrate a deep understanding of and the ability to critically evaluate the principles, theories, technical skills and recent research findings specific to at least one of the program's focus areas: Restoration Ecology and Ecological Design and Community and Urban Studies.
+- Demonstrate a deep understanding of and the ability to critically evaluate the principles, theories, technical skills and recent research findings specific to at least one of the program's focus areas: Restoration Ecology and Ecological Design; and Community-Focused Design.